-Fits the NMF-SEM model $$ Y_1 \approx X \bigl( \Theta_1 Y_1 + \Theta_2 Y_2 \bigr) $$ under non-negativity constraints with orthogonality and sparsity regularization.
+Fits the NMF-FFB model $$ Y_1 \approx X \bigl( \Theta_1 Y_1 + \Theta_2 Y_2 \bigr) $$ under non-negativity constraints with orthogonality and sparsity regularization.
 The function returns the estimated latent factors, structural coefficient matrices, and the implied equilibrium (input–output) mapping.

 At equilibrium, the model can be written as $$ Y_1 \approx (I - X \Theta_1)^{-1} X \Theta_2 Y_2 \equiv M_{\mathrm{model}} Y_2, $$ where \(M_{\mathrm{model}} = (I - X \Theta_1)^{-1} X \Theta_2\) is a Leontief-type cumulative-effect operator in latent space.